Josh-Hiz/josh-hiz/README.md

 - May-August 2024: I joined [PanAgora Asset Management](https://www.panagora.com/), one of Boston's biggest hedgefunds and tier-one asset manager as a software engineer intern.

-- June-August 2023: AI Research Intern at [Stevens Institute of Artificial Intelligence](https://www.stevens.edu/stevens-institute-for-artificial-intelligence), working on analyzing terabytes of US employment data along with analyzing the growth of demand in data science and machine learning skill sets in the US job market in collaboration with [Columbia University](https://research.columbia.edu/)!
+- June-August 2023: AI Research Intern at [Stevens Institute of Artificial Intelligence](https://www.stevens.edu/stevens-institute-for-artificial-intelligence) under [Dr. Jeffrey Nickerson](https://www.stevens.edu/profile/jnickers), working on analyzing terabytes of US employment data along with analyzing the growth of demand in data science and machine learning skill sets in the US job market in collaboration with [Columbia University](https://research.columbia.edu/)!

 - April-August 2023: A research assistant for [Professor Michael Greenberg](https://greenberg.science/) from Stevens on Static Site Generation, specfically on performance handling and building web tools and applications to run web-assembly IDE's on just a front-end!
 [Check it out!](https://cs515s2024.greenberg.science).